SHINE Brightly Magazine

 About The Publication:

+http://gemsgc.org/shinebrightly.
+Kelli Gilmore, Managing Editor.
 “The SHINE brightly mission is to equip, motivate, and inspire girls in grades 4-8 to become activists for Christ.”
 Circ.
 13K.
 Monthly (September to May_ with a double issue for September/October.
 Pays on publication.
 Publishes ms. 6-8 weeks after acceptance.
 “First North American Rights—The author retains copyright, and may submit the manuscript for publication elsewhere after it appears in SHINE brightly.
 SHINE brightly has first time printing rights.
 Second Rights—Rates are for a previously published article.
 Author must own copyright, or submit proof of permission to resell from the copyright owner.
 Simultaneous Rights—The author must notify publisher that the submitted article is being offered in another market that should not overlap our readership.”
 Accepts reprints under special circumstances.
 Responds within 6-8 weeks.
 Sample articles on website.
 Subscription 1 Year – $13.95 USD, $18.70 CAD.
-Guidelines online at https://gemsgc.org/shine-brightly-writers-guideline.

 Current Needs: